 Satisfactory performance on general (aptitude) section of Graduate Record Examination.
+Year courses in biology, organic chemistry, and physics.
+These requirements must be completed by the end of the first year of residency.

 REQUIREMENTS FOR ADVANCEMENT TO CANDIDACY FOR THE DEGREE OF MASTER OF SCIENCE